Frequently Asked Questions

 Our warranties back our scales for a normal lifetime of use.
 The scales we cover should not perform inaccurately or incapably due to a manufacturing defect, design flaw or component failure.

 Normal wear & tear, as well as user-caused damage to the scale exterior or internal components, are not covered under warranty.
 Any form of misuse, abuse or mistreatment to the scale will void the scale’s warranty.
 Accessories such as bowls, trays, finishes, calibration weights, clasps, hinges, feet, AC adaptors and batteries are also not covered under warranty.

-How do I send my scale for a warranty or repair?
+How do I send my scale for a warranty replacement?

-Start by researching our troubleshooting tips and help articles to see if the issue with your scale can be resolved without sending your scale for repair.
+Start by researching our troubleshooting tips and help articles to see if the issue with your scale can be resolved without sending your scale for replacement.
 If you cannot find a solution to your scale’s problem, you may need to submit a warranty claim.
-Please visit the Warranty page for more information on repairing or replacing your scale.
+Please visit the Warranty page for more information on replacing your scale.

 What information does HBI Tech require to process a warranty claim?

 It is essential that you provide all required information when sending your scale for a warranty claim.
 If you do not provide all required information with the scale when submitting a warranty claim, we will not be able to process your warranty claim.